Carla Zambelli: COVID-19

 On May 30, 2020, while on the Brasil Urgente show, Zambelli stated that empty coffins were being buried in the state of Ceará, supposedly as an attempt to inflate COVID-19 death statistics.
 The photograph mentioned by Zambelli as evidence was later shown to have been taken in 2017, in the state of São Paulo, and was part of an investigation of a case of life insurance fraud.
 Zambelli's statement prompted Ceará's government to declare they would take "appropriate judicial measures".

 On August 18, 2020, Zambelli's press service announced she had contracted COVID-19, and would begin treatment using hydroxychloroquine.
 Despite its potential negative health side effects, Zambelli has praised the drug on multiple occasions, and attributed the First Lady Michelle Bolsonaro's recovery of COVID-19 to hydroxychloroquine.

 On August 24, 2020, Zambelli was hospitalized for "clinical exams and the investigation of an autoimmune disease".
-Two days later, on August 26, 2020, Zambelli posted on Twitter that she was "100% cured" due to early treatment using hydroxychloroquine.
+Two days later, on August 26, 2020, She posted on Twitter that she was "100% cured" due to early treatment using hydroxychloroquine.
 However, on August 28, 2020, the hospital that had admitted her denied she had contracted COVID-19 in the first place, and stated the following:

 After the statement, Zambelli claimed her COVID-19 test was a false positive.
 Following the controversy and public outcry, Zambelli deleted the tweet where she attributed her recovery to the use of hydroxychloroquine.

 In March 2022, Zambelli launched a website to provide resources for those who did not wish to receive the COVID-19 vaccination, citing an excerpt for Brazil's Civil Code stating that "no one can be compelled to submit, at the risk of life, to medical treatment or surgical intervention.
 Zambelli was filmed on the eve of the November 2022 presidential elections, in Jardins, a neighborhood in the central area of the capital of São Paulo, entering a bar with a revolver in hand.
 She was caught on camera wielding a pistol and chasing a journalist, and later fled Brazil to Florida for three weeks.
 On the day of the approach, Zambelli was not arrested in the act.